Enhancing Unsupervised Anomaly Detection with Score-Guided Network: Methodology

 where $\boldsymbol{x}$ is the input data; $\boldsymbol{\tilde{x}}$ is the reconstructed counterpart of $\boldsymbol{x}$; $\boldsymbol{z}$ is the latent representation; and $\boldsymbol{s}$ is the anomaly score.

 The end-to-end network SG-AE can be represented as $\mathcal{M}$:

 We can obtain the parameters of $\mathcal{M}$ by minimizing a loss function, which is a combination of two parts: the reconstruction loss and the score-guidance loss.
-For the autoencoder, we use the $\mathcal{L}_2$ loss to assess the reconstruction,
+For the autoencoder, we use the $\mathcal{L}_2$ loss to assess the reconstruction, thus the $L_{\rm{OE}}$ can be represented as,

-In the reconstruction-based settings, we also utilize the reconstruction error as a self-supervised signal, that is, we use $\mathcal{L}_2$ as $f(\cdot)$ in Eq.~(\ref{eq:SELoss}).
-Thus, we can rewrite the score-guided regularization in (\ref{eq:SELoss}) and define the score-guidance loss as,
+In the reconstruction-based settings, we also utilize the reconstruction error as a self-supervised signal, that is, we use $\mathcal{L}_2$ as the self-signal function $f(\cdot)$.
+Thus, we can rewrite the score-guided regularization in Eq.~(\ref{eq:SELoss}) as,